 3. Use of Big Data

 Another trend that’s in play in the pulp and paper industry is the use of big data.
-This is for the purpose of analyzing industry trends and needs to optimize the results of production, marketing and sales.
-There’s also the use of new technologies, including intelligent systems and connected devices during the production process for improved outcomes.
-The capabilities will continue to develop, such as smart systems that assess the condition and quality of pulp and paper products.
+This is for the purpose of analyzing industry trends and needs to optimize the results of production, marketing, and sales.
+There’s also the use of new technologies, including intelligent systems and connected devices, during the production process for improved outcomes.
+The capabilities will continue to develop, such as smart systems that assess pulp and paper products’ condition and quality.
 Analytics are even used for the purpose of assessing the volume and growth of trees that can be harvested for raw materials.
 The use of big data is expected to expand in 2021 and subsequent years.

 4. Digital Revolution